glennhickey/teHmm/README.md

 * **valStats.py** : Compute simple statistics of numeric track data
 * **countBedStates.py** : Print number of unique IDs
+* **bedStats.py** : Generate statistics in CSV spreadsheet format about interval lengths and scores from a BED-file, broken down by ID.
+Note that the scores can be mapped from other tracks with `setScoreFromTrackIntersection.py`, so this script could be used to, for example, analyse copy number statistics.

 **Validation and Comparison**